Iterative Model-Based Reinforcement Learning Using Simulations in the Differentiable Neural Computer

 Test 2

 For the second type of test, rollouts with all classes fixed except for the X position, were used as input.
 50 sequences were created that randomly shifted the X position class between its 32 possible values, for a random length (number of timesteps in each rollout).
-These sequences of class labels were used as actions as described earlier, and the corresponding sprite images, were together fed as input to both Model A and Model B, and the content of the full memory M_t at each timestep was logged.
+These sequences of class labels were used as actions as described earlier, and the corresponding sprite images, were together fed as input to both Model A and Model B, and the content of the full memory [latex]M_t[/latex] at each timestep was logged.
 The memory content at each location within the memory was then tested to contain this predetermined sequence using the mutual information score

 Additionally, during each of the 50 tests, a random sequence of class label inputs was created that was of the same length as the ground truth test sequence.
 This random sequence also ranged randomly between the 32 possible X position class values.
 The memory content at each location was also tested against this entirely random sequence, as a control.